QuickBooks HelpQuickBooksHelpIntuit

 If you'd prefer to accept a different payment method for a specific invoice:

-1. Open the invoice.
+2. Open the invoice

-3. Choose Payment options.
+4. Choose Payment options

-4. Toggle Pay by Bank off.
+5. Toggle Pay by Bank and/or Pay by Card off

-2. Choose Accounts and settings.
+2. Choose Accounts and settings

-3. Go to Sales.
+3. Go to Sales

-4. Select Invoice payments.
+4. Select Invoice payments

-5. Uncheck Pay by Bank.
+5. Uncheck Pay by Bank and/or Pay by Card

 Troubleshooting QuickBooks Payments

-Common issues and how to resolve them when setting up or using QuickBooks Payments.
+Learn more about common issues and how to resolve them when setting up or using QuickBooks Payments.

 If your application is still pending, it could be due to one of the following: